vidjil/vidjil/doc/server.md

       - for users: several features using external platforms (IgBlast, IMGT/V-QUEST…)
       - for server mainteners: upgrades and reports to a monitor server
   - inbound access
+      - through the VidjilNet consortium (http://www.vidjil.net),
-      - The team in Lille may help local server mainteners in some monitoring, maintenance and upgrade tasks, provided a SSH access can be arranged, possibly over VPN.
+        the team in Lille may help local server mainteners in some monitoring, maintenance and upgrade tasks, provided a SSH access can be arranged, possibly over VPN.

 # Installing and running the Vidjil server

-These installation instruction are for Ubuntu server 14.04 These instructions are preliminary, other documentation can also be found in [dev.org](http://git.vidjil.org/blob/dev/doc/dev.org).
+These installation instruction are for Ubuntu server 14.04.
+These instructions are preliminary, other documentation can also be found in [dev.org](http://git.vidjil.org/blob/dev/doc/dev.org).

 ## With Docker